How To Split or Extract Particular Pages From A PDF File

 Extract particular pages from PDF file using default PDF reader application

-This is another extremely easy and brilliant method to extract pages from PDF file using the default PDF viewer application.
+This is another extremely easy and dirty hack to extract pages from a PDF file using the default PDF viewer application.
 Most of desktop Linux distributions comes pre-installed with PDF reader application by default.
 We can use it to extract a particular set of pages from a PDF document.

 Here is how I did it in my Arch Linux desktop.

 Open the source pdf file using any PDF reader.
 For the purpose of this tutorial, I use Atril Document Viewer.

 Select Print to file as printer, enter the output filename, select format as PDF, enter the page range (Here 30-40).
 And finally click Print.

 The selected pages will be extracted from the PDF file.
 That’s it.